scarlet-enlight/ai-in-engineering-problems/README.md

 # Optimization Algorithm for the "AI in Engineering Problems" Course

-This repository contains implementation of the Group Teaching Optimization Algorithm (GTOA) used for solving engineering and AI-related problems.
+This repository contains implementation of Group Teaching Optimization Algorithm (GTOA) used for solving engineering and AI-related problems.
 It includes benchmark tests and visualization tools for performance comparison.

 ## Implemented Algorithm